arachnys/osx-bootstrap/README.md

 osx-bootstrap
 =============

-*Updated to work on OS X Yosemite 10.10.1*
+*Updated to work on OS X Sierra 10.12.4*

 #### Bootstrap for new OS X installs